thomas-hdqr/app-review-analyzer/README.md

   The app uses natural language processing to understand review text and organize it into meaningful insights, all presented in a user-friendly dashboard with charts and visualizations.

+  The app uses the app-store-scraper library to fetch data from the Apple App Store.
+This library works by making structured API calls to retrieve app details, reviews, and related information directly from Apple's systems.
+When you click "Fetch Reviews," the backend makes these API calls to collect real user reviews.

+  Sentiment Distribution:
+  The Sentiment Distribution is a breakdown of how positive or negative the reviews
+   are:

+  - Positive Reviews (4-5 stars): Reviews where users are generally happy with the app
+  - Neutral Reviews (3 stars): Reviews with mixed feelings or neither strong praise nor criticism
+  - Negative Reviews (1-2 stars): Reviews where users express problems or dissatisfaction

+  The app analyzes review text and star ratings using the natural.js library's sentiment analyzer (specifically the AFINN lexicon).
+This tool assigns sentiment scores to words and phrases to determine if text is positive, negative, or neutral.

+  The distribution is displayed as a donut chart showing the percentage of reviews in each category, giving you a quick visual understanding of how users generally feel about the app.
+This helps identify if an app has significant problems that create market opportunities.